-children's ministry position means any paid or unpaid position to which a person is appointed by or on behalf of the minister or the wardens that primarily involves contact with children where that contact is not directly supervised.
+children's ministry position means any paid or unpaid position to which a person is appointed by or on behalf of the minister or the wardens that primarily involves contact with children.

 Director of Professional Standards means the person appointed as Director under the Discipline Ordinance 2006 or any ordinance replacing that ordinance.